 Students enrolled in 3 graduate credit hours at MTSU and 3 graduate credit hours at TSU during the same semester must complete a Consortium Agreement and loan application at their Home Institution to receive federal graduate student loans from their Home Institution.
 The Home Institution is defined as the school where students will receive their MCJ degree.
 If a Consortium Agreement is required, the Agreement is initiated and processed by the Home Institution.

-If MTSU is the Home institution, contact your Enrollment Counselor for assistance.
+If MTSU is the Home Institution, contact the appropriate Enrollment Counselor for assistance.
 If TSU is the Home Institution, contact the TSU Financial Aid Office at 615-963-5701.

 MTSU loan funds will not be sent to TSU.
 Refunds will be directly deposited to students' bank account, provided students have signed up for direct deposit.
 For refund dates, refer to tuition website.

 It is the students' responsibility to pay the balance owed to TSU.